jamesryancoleman/bospy/README.md

 ```

 ## `Set`
 `Set(points, values)` takes 1 or more point uris and an equal number of values.
-You may also pass a single value to be written to all provides
+You may also pass a single value to be written to all points.

 Usage:
 ``` python